Travel Route: Rohtang La Pass – Old Manali

 o Make love not war, but nothing while driving

 o Driving risky after whisky

 o Alert today, alive tomorrow

 Old Manali is a restful village, laid-back, surrounded by peaks and lush green vegetation.
-There are many young Israelis visiting Old Manali; they are on a rite of passage.
+Many young Israelis are visiting Old Manali.
+They are on a rite of passage.

 India’s democracy is alive and kicking, just take a glimpse at the English language newspaper headlines, and you get the picture.